RaghsMakes/CG-AutoAttendance/README.md

 # CG-AutoAttendance

 Needed items:
-  a device to push "signout from attendance" in my case that's my google home,
+  a Device to push "signout from attendance" in my case that's my google home.

-    Raspberry PI (any versions) in my case 3b+. a wifi router ur pc and rpi to connected it the same network.
+  A Raspberry PI (any versions) in my case 3b+.

+  A WiFi Router, your PC and RPI should be connected to the same network.

-    (If you dont have that u could port forward and have a static ip or use noip).
+    (If you dont have that u could port forward and have a static ip or use NOIP).

-  a pc
+  A PC

 Prequstics: